-- (a) facilitate effective patient care and services through a co-operative approach to the management and efficient operation of public hospitals Is between hospital executive management, clinical staff (including medical practitioners, nurses, midwives and allied health practitioners) and clinical support staff; and - (b) provide a forum for information sharing and to support feedback to staff on issues affecting the administration of the hospital(s) through the members of the councils.
+- (a) facilitate effective patient care and services through a co-operative approach to the management and efficient operation of public hospitals between hospital executive management, clinical staff (including medical practitioners, nurses, midwives and allied health practitioners) and clinical support staff; and - (b) provide a forum for information sharing and to support feedback to staff on issues affecting the administration of the hospital(s) through the members of the councils.

-Part 7 - Medical Staff Councils and Medical Staff Executive Councils [Pt.
-7]
+Part 7.
+Medical Staff Councils, Medical Staff Executive Councils and Mental Health Medical Staff Councils [Pt.
+6]

-23. Definitions applying under Part 7 [cl.22)
+23. Definitions applying under Part 7 [cl.22]

-In this Part, member means a member of a Medical Staff Council or a member of a Medical Staff Executive Council.
+In this Part, member means a member of a Medical Staff Council or a Medical Staff Executive Council or a Mental Health Medical Staff Council.

-24. Establishment of Medical Staff Councils [cl.23]
+24. Establishment of Medical Staff Councils and Mental Health Medical Staff Councils [cl.23]

-- (1) The Chief Executive is to establish: - (a) a medical staff executive council and at least two medical staff councils (in the case of a local health district). - (2) Medical staff councils are to be composed of: - (a) all visiting practitioners, staff specialists, career medical officers and dentists appointed to the organisation or the hospital or hospitals the council represents; and - (b) staff specialist pathologists appointed by NSW Health Pathology whose principal area of work is in the organisation or the hospital or hospitals the council represents. - (3) Sufficient medical staff councils should be established to ensure that all visiting practitioners, staff specialists, career medical officers and dentists of the local health district are members.
+- (1) The Chief Executive is to establish either: - (a) a Medical Staff Council and a Mental Health Medical Staff Council (or an alternative mechanism established in accordance with clause 24(5)), in the case of a Speciality Health Network; or - (b) a Medical Staff Executive Council, at least two Medical Staff Councils and a Mental Health Medical Staff Council (or an alternative mechanism established in accordance with clause 24(5)), in the case of a Local Health District. - (2) Medical Staff Councils are to be composed of: - (a) all visiting practitioners, staff specialists, career medical officers and dentists appointed to the organisation or the hospital or hospitals the Council represents; and - (b) staff specialist pathologists appointed by NSW Health Pathology whose principal area of work is in the organisation or the hospital or hospitals the Council represents.